 T. Proposers will utilize Delaware Job Link to develop and implement a plan to improve employment opportunities for trainees to maximize success in the current economy.
 This will include a current updated resume built in the Delaware Job Link system.

 U. Blue Collar adult training contracts will be a hybrid contract.
 The normal standard for the hybrid is to fund as a 60% Cost Reimbursement and a 40% Performance Based contract.
-Performance payments will be based on Day 1 Outcomes and Day 30 Outcomes.
+Performance payments will be based on Day 1 Outcomes pending the performance and Day 30 Outcomes.

 V. No more than ninety-five percent of available funds may be awarded via RFP.